Her Campus Logo Her Campus Logo

 Until the official announcements and releases happen though, we’ll just have to keep relishing in the TTPD era (as if that will be difficult).
 But during my breaks from replaying “I Can Do It With a Broken Heart” and “Who’s Afraid of Little Old Me,” I’ll definitely be streaming “Our Song” and “Getaway Car” as the countdown to the final two re-records continues.

-Maggie Salter is an opinion writer for Temple University's Her Campus chapter.
-She writes about her love of reading, television, and running and shares her personal experiences as a transfer student.
-Outside of writing for Her Campus, Maggie does a lot of work with Temple University's television station.
-Since transferring, she has become a writer for Temple Tonight, a late night tv show.
-She has also worked as a crew member for other programs, including the women-led We Need to Talk, and has recently joined Temple Update as a social media producer.
+Maggie Salter is the Arts & Entertainment editor for Temple University's Her Campus chapter.
+Prior to being an editor, she was an opinion writer.
+Outside of writing and editing for Her Campus, Maggie works as a social media and editorial intern for Girls' Life, a popular teen magazine.
+She also does a lot of work with Temple University's television station.
+She is a writer for Temple Tonight, Temple's late night TV show, and she has worked as a production crew member and social media producer for Temple Update, Temple's live news program.
 At her previous university, she developed her writing skills by working as a peer tutor in the writing center and taking a playwriting course that enabled her to win first place in a one-act play competition.
-Currently, Maggie is a junior Media Studies and Production student at Temple University and hopes to pursue a career involving writing and television.
-In her free time, Maggie enjoys being outside and going on scenic runs while listening to Taylor Swift, especially Speak Now (Taylor’s Version).
-She also loves reading romance and fantasy novels and watching comedies.
-Maggie enjoys seeing musicals at the Kimmel Center and loves to sing show tunes in the car as much as possible.
+Currently, Maggie is a senior Media Studies and Production student at Temple University and hopes to pursue a career involving TV/film production and writing.
+In her free time, Maggie enjoys going on scenic runs, listening to Taylor Swift, reading romance novels, watching comedies, seeing musicals at the Kimmel Center, and singing show tunes in the car as much as possible.